-I am a researcher, currently as a PhD candidate working with Mark Stacey out of University of California Berkeley’s EFMH Group and with Jessie Lacy out of the US Geological Survey’s Pacific Coastal and Marine Science Center.
-I enjoy collaborating with many people and during graduate school I have also been a part of Coastal Oceanography Group at UCD in Davis, California, and the Grupo de Procesos e Ingeniería Costera at USM in Valparaíso, Chile.
+I am a researcher and teacher, currently as a PhD candidate working with Mark Stacey out of University of California Berkeley’s EFMH Group.
+I enjoy collaborating with many people!
+During graduate school I have worked extensively with Jessie Lacy and other scientists out of the US Geological Survey’s Pacific Coastal and Marine Science Center.
+I have also been a part of the Coastal Oceanography Group at UCD in Davis, California, and the Grupo de Procesos e Ingeniería Costera at USM in Valparaíso, Chile.

-At the broadest scale, I am interested in the myriad forces that affect how coastal regions (especially marshes & mangroves) “work”.
+At the broadest scale, I am interested in the myriad forces that affect how low-lying coastal regions “work”.
 I seek to study:

 I work primarily as a field scientist, but I understand that connecting field data to larger spatiotemporal scales using remote sensing and modeling applications is crucial.